 In 2012 President Obama announced a new “Deferred Action for Childhood Arrivals” policy (DACA).
 This policy is designed to help young undocumented immigrants who arrived in the US before the age of 16.
 Rather than seeking to deport them, it created a “deferred” status where these immigrants can go to school, get a driver’s license, and work toward eventual citizenship.

 Note that this policy is not a law, but an enforcement recommendation.
 Thus, the way it is applied is very uneven.
 Two young immigrants with the same record could get very different results in applying for deferred status.
 However, all DACA applicants must show that they are of “good moral character,” which includes a criminal background check.

 In many cases, a DUI will cause your application for deferred status to be rejected.

 It may help, however, to get your DUI expunged before you apply.
 An expunged DUI will not necessarily count against you, although any criminal record can be considered when evaluating your application.

 The process of becoming a US citizen is called naturalization.
 Just like DACA, the requirements for naturalization include being of “good moral character.”
 Again, having your DUI expunged may increase your chances of being approved for citizenship, but it doesn’t guarantee that outcome.

 Immigration and DUI laws can be complicated.
 The best way to protect your future is to fight your DUI charge aggressively.
-We’re happy to match you with a DUI lawyer who will give you a FREE consultation on your case.
+We’re happy to match you with a DUI lawyer in Los Angeles who will give you a FREE consultation on your case.
 Fill out the form to your right and get your consultation today.